TorbenRahbekKoch/mr-legacy/public/data/blogs/serverless-as-a-game-changer/entry.md

 It's easy to get nowhere, but less fun.

-It is of course not just about technique, but very much also about people and culture.
+It is of course not just about tech, but very much also about people and culture.
 Software development _is_ a socio-technical exercise.
 Getting buy-in from the entire organization is important.
 It is very important to optimize for _maintainability_ and enable a _high velocity of future changes_.
 This can mean buy over build, using existing